Brand07/AutoApex/README.md

 3. Log in with the provided credentials.
 4. Read data from the specified Excel file.
 5. Automate the data import process into the APEX application.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

+**Note:** This project uses EPPlus, which is licensed under Polyform Noncommercial 1.0.0.
+If you intend to use this project for commercial purposes, you must obtain a commercial license for EPPlus.
+See the [EPPlus License](https://epplussoftware.com/developers/licenseexception) for more information.